oletizi/avi-docs/src/site/docs/17.1/installing-avi-vantage-for-openstack-16-3/index.md

 ---
 title: Installing Avi Vantage for OpenStack (16&#46;3)
-layout: layout171
+layout: layout163
 ---
+This guide describes how Avi Vantage integrates into an OpenStack cloud.
+It includes the Avi UI installation steps for a variety of deployment modes.
+This guide applies to Avi Vantage releases starting with 16.3.

 ## Introduction

-This guide describes how to integrate Avi Vantage into an OpenStack cloud.
-The instructions in this guide can be used for installing Avi Vantage 16.3.

 Avi Vantage is a software-based solution that provides real-time analytics as well as elastic application delivery services.
 Avi Vantage optimizes core web-site functions including SSL termination and load balancing.
 Avi Vantage also provides access to network analytics, including end-to-end latency information for traffic between end-users and the load-balanced applications.